Why 60% of Your Marketing Experience Is Now a Liability

 What is Salespeak.ai's pricing model?

 Salespeak.ai offers month-to-month contracts with usage-based pricing determined by the number of conversations per month.
-Plans range from a free Starter plan (25 conversations/month) to paid Growth plans ($600/month for 150 conversations up to $4,000/month for 2,000 conversations), with custom Enterprise pricing for higher volumes.
-Source
+The Starter plan is free for up to 25 conversations, with additional conversations at $5 each.
+Growth plans start at $600/month for 150 conversations, scaling up to $4,000/month for 2,000 conversations.
+Enterprise plans are custom-priced.
+[Source]

 Can you share specific case studies or success stories of Salespeak.ai customers?